-Paper Mario is turning over a new page and back for a brand new adventure!
+Paper Mario: The Origami King is turning over a new page and takes our cut-out plumber on a brand new adventure!
 In this in-depth review, we’ll go over all the major elements of the game, without spoiling too much of the plot (which is a more elaborate version of the usual “save-the-princess” trope)

 The story starts off with the two Mario brothers being invited to Peach’s castle (again) but when they arrive, everyone has been turned into Origami by the evil king Olly.
 He moves the castle to a faraway mountain, tied up with various colourful streamers that you’ll have to unwrap throughout the game.
 Luckily you won’t have to face him alone as his sister Olivia joins our party and helps out along the way.

 While the main narrative isn’t as deep as your average RPG, the adventure will send you off into the far corners of the world and you’ll meet some interesting characters, each dealing with their own issues caused by Olly’s meddling.
 Even the very world itself has been damaged, but luckily that’s nothing a bunch of confetti can’t fix.

 Herein lies the biggest strength of Paper Mario; everything you’re tasked to do is just so damn satisfying!
 The gameplay loop of discovering new and exciting places and having a ton of holes to fill up with confetti or treasures and blocks to find… It’s scratching an RPG itch I didn’t know I had.

 The world is also scattered with toads who find themselves folded into the weirdest shapes, waiting to be rescued.
 You find them crawling around as bugs, hidden in the soil like flowers or wedges into strange places.
 Luckily you’ll unlock a tool that will alarm you of their presence and later on you’ll even get a radar that helps you pinpoint their exact location.